 The mounting points for the Flash starter.
 The top mounting point can twist in the plastic cooling housing and make the screw difficult to remove.

-I do not know if other frame manufacturers use the same brand (Viadana) as Miniplane does.
+I do not know if other frame manufacturers use the same pulley brand (Viadana) as Miniplane does.
 This pulley is of poor quality.
-The starter cord can easily cut into the rotating part of the pulley if the bearings seize.
+The starter cord can easily cut into the rotating part of the pulley seizes only slightly.
 They are guaranteed to fail after a short period.

-Below is a photo of the OEM pulley that was destroyed by the starter cord on a Thor 130.
-The plastic ball bearings seized, preventing the pulley from turning.
+Below is a photo of a new OEM pulley that was destroyed by the starter cord on a Thor 130.
+The plastic ball bearings had high friction, preventing the pulley from turning.
 The movement of the cord around the pulley quickly cut a groove in it.
 This pulley was not designed for the load.

 Replacing a failed OEM pulley with another OEM pulley is useless as it will just fail again.

-This modification is a better option than replacing the Flash mechanism.
-The pulley and the flash spring are joined together so that the spring does not work its way out, eliminating the need for replacing it.
+Note: If you have the newer versions of the flash system, these modifications have already been done at the factory.
+The pulley and the flash spring are joined together so that the spring does not work its way out and jamming the starter pulley.
 Here are the steps:

 Here is the modified Flash pulley and Flash spring with the screw holding everything tight.

 Pilot Larry Koral sent me these photos of some new Flash starters from Polini with the flash spring secured (as of January 31, 2017).
 They added a small raised plastic extension for a screw and washer.
+However, I do not think such a small screw can successfully resist the lateral pressure from the spring.
+Our fix for this would require the screw to be sheared off – something that would not happen.
 Everything in the starter is subject to extreme vibration.
 Will it hold fast?
 Pilots can always do the modification detailed on this page if this fix from Polini fails.
-There does not appear to be any improvement in the overall design of the starter pawl assembly.
-I am still trying to figure out how Polini missed all of this?
-Did they ever test these starters more than a few minutes?
-One wonders....
-Great engines, otherwise.

 If modification [b.] above is done, pilots will only have to remove the starter from the engine, undo the center starter screw, and install the pawl holder kit from step [c.]
 The engine will be good to go for another 25-50 hours.
 How do you know when to replace the parts?
 The starter will no longer work....
 It is a good idea to keep an extra kit around.
 Remember that you are wasting your time if you do not secure the Flash spring in step [b.] above.

-The Polini Thor engines are among the quietest and smoothest running of all paramotors.
-That is why we created these pages to help improve them.
+The Polini Thor engines are among the quietest and smoothest running of all paramotors and why we created these pages to help improve them.